 Microsoft’s suite of applications is undoubtedly one of the most essential ones installed first on any Windows PC.
 First, there was just Word, which allowed easy editing of documents on the go, then came Excel, for editing and managing spreadsheets the easier way, and then PowerPoint, to make presentations appear more lively.
 We have seen a lot more applications evolve like Outlook, One Note, Project, and much more.
 Long story short, Microsoft is approaching us consumers to make our tasks really simple.

 We will first be taking a look at how you can use the newer extensions to extract embedded images and files directly onto your Windows PC.
 Down below will also be a tutorial about a software which can do the same for these older non-XML supported files.
-Without any further ado, let’s get started.
+You can access and view your files on Windows 10 more quickly using these File Explorer shortcuts.

-Extract the Contents of a Newer Office File (.docx, .xlsx, or .pptx)
+Extract Embedded Files from Office Documents (.docx, .xlsx, or .pptx)

 - Press F2 to rename the file, and replace the file extension (from .docx, .xlsx or .pptx) to .zip.
 This will render the file useless, so make sure you have another copy of it backed up.